After the Interview

 You can send a handwritten notecard or an email:

 A handwritten note card is the most personal option and is typically shorter (just a few sentences) than the other options.
-It’s appropriate for organizations that have a fairly casual work environment.

 - Use a small, professional-looking card.

 - Use blue or black ink.

 - Write neatly.
 (If you can’t, send an email or a printed letter instead.)

 An email works well when a hiring decision is likely to be made very quickly and you want your note to arrive before any final decisions are made.
 It’s also a good option when emailing has been the main method of contact between you and the person you want to thank, or when you know the interviewer prefers to be contacted by email.